Track By Track : MFTJ - My Mom’s Getting A Horse

 4) creates a song structure using this first round of my improv tracks – isolating little bits of my playing and digitally manipulating them and turning them into melodies, repeated sections, textures, hooks, sound effects, solos etc. Then he --

-5) sends THAT mix to me, usually along with some specific requests for the kind of instruments he’d like me to use and the sort of vibe he thinks the song needs, and I-- 6) do one final round of overdubs, based on Scott’s requests, and he --
+5) sends THAT mix to me, usually along with some specific requests for the kind of instruments he’d like me to use and the sort of vibe he thinks the song needs, and I--

 7) incorporates my second round of overdubs into the mix, using the same method as before (isolating little bits of my playing and digitally manipulating them and turning them into melodies etc. etc.) and then together we finally --